-The Best Cheap Car Insurance in Vermont for 2021
+The Cheapest Car Insurance in Vermont for 2022

 The most affordable auto insurance coverage in Vermont is a minimum liability policy.
-These policies meet the minimum car insurance requirements of the state but provide limited protection to Vermont residents.
+This policy meets the minimum car insurance requirements of the state but provides limited protection to Vermont drivers.

-According to MoneyGeek’s findings, the most affordable companies in Vermont for minimum liability coverage are:
+According to MoneyGeek’s findings, on average, the most affordable companies in Vermont for minimum liability coverage are:

 These prices are only estimates based on rates for an average Vermont driver and should not be used to compare insurance prices.

-Based on MoneyGeek’s research, the cheapest companies for full coverage in Vermont are:
+Based on MoneyGeek’s research, on average, the cheapest companies for full coverage in Vermont are:

-Progressive has the highest car insurance rates in the state, with a cost of $1,432 per year.
+If you’re in a military family, USAA’s $292 average annual rate is the most affordable option.
+Progressive has the highest car insurance rate for full coverage in the state, with an average cost of $1,075 per year.

 Your car insurance costs may vary from the above figures depending on factors like age and driving history.
 These costs represent a policy with comprehensive and collision coverage of $100,000 in bodily injury liability per person, $300,000 in bodily injury coverage per accident and $100,000 in property damage per accident.